 We all have grown up with one lesson that our elders quote, which is avarice is the root of all evils.
 The book shows the outcome of extreme greed.
 The four kids in the book show how greed consumes them and how their lives are changed forever.

 Honestly, even if this novel was written in the 1960s the story of this novel is more applicable in the current world scenario.
 I clearly remember how I and other kids of my age had boundaries in their childhood.
 Even if we asked our parents for something, they will always make sure we get it at the right time!

 Humility and Kindness

-Grandpa Joe, my favorite character shows how belief and kindness towards each other in a family can turn their lives upside down.
-Growing up in such a home slowly and gradually Charlie distances himself from other kids as the novel has to show a clear difference of how kindness can make a better human being and this is what makes Charlie win in the place!
+Grandpa Joe, my favorite character, shows how belief and kindness towards each other in a family can turn their lives upside down.
+Growing up in such a home slowly and gradually, Charlie distances himself from other kids; as the novel has to show a clear difference of how kindness can make a better human being.
+This is what makes Charlie win in the place!

 Wealth and Poverty